 The following elaboration order avoids the ABE problem and the program can be successfully elaborated.

 spec of Server body of Server spec of Client body of Main

 Ada states that a total elaboration order must exist, but it does not define what this order is.
-A compiler is thus tasked with choosing a suitable elaboration order which satisfies the dependencies imposed by `with' clauses, unit categorization, and elaboration control pragmas.
-Ideally an order which avoids ABE problems should be chosen, however a compiler may not always find such an order due to complications with respect to control and data flow.
+A compiler is thus tasked with choosing a suitable elaboration order which satisfies the dependencies imposed by `with' clauses, unit categorization, elaboration-control pragmas, and invocations performed in elaboration code.
+Ideally an order that avoids ABE problems should be chosen, however a compiler may not always find such an order due to complications with respect to control and data flow.